 2. Solve an actual problem

 So many times we see a content offer being created because it was easy to do or ‘made sense’ at the time.
-If that sounds like you then stop!
+If that sounds like you, then stop!
 Do a bit of research and figure out what your audience is craving.

-For example, let’s say you sell gaming computers.
+For example, let’s say you sell gaming PCs.
 Perhaps your audience is wanting a checklist of items to include in their gaming PC, instead of your planned content offer about “How-To Set Up Your Gaming PC” (which they might already know how to do).
 It’s important to understand where your potential customers are in their level of education about your product, and not just where they are in the buyer journey.
 You can do this by going back to basics and ensuring you’ve done the hard work on creating your buyer personas.